 Sure, it's fun to dress up dogs in costumes and take them along for trick-or-treating, but let's first ask dogs what they really think about wearing costumes and their overall thoughts about Halloween.
 After interviewing a few canines, we found out the top things dogs hate about Halloween.
 Don't mean to be a party-pooper, but this information was too interesting to keep for ourselves so we're sharing them in this post.

 Reason 1) Please Don't Let me Wear that Weiner Costume Again!

-Dogs as such are not being party poopers, they just don't really understand costumes and since they don't wear them for about 364 days a year, when Halloween day arrives, they're caught unprepared.
+Dogs as such are not being party poopers, they just don't really understand costumes and since they don't wear them for about 364 days a year, it's natural that, when Halloween day arrives, they're caught unprepared.
 Wearing costumes is odd, bothersome, and can even be stressful for sensitive dogs.
-Sure, there are dogs who may not seem to mind them much and who like the attention they receive when wearing a costume, but many dogs have a hard time, especially if they weren't given a chance to get used to wearing it several days prior.
+Sure, there are dogs who may not seem to mind them much and who actually like the trade-off attention they receive when wearing a costume, but many dogs have a hard time coping, especially if they weren't given a chance to get used to wearing it several days prior.